Mora (linguistics): Formation

 In general, monomoraic syllables are called "light syllables", bimoraic syllables are called "heavy syllables", and trimoraic syllables (in languages that have them) are called "superheavy syllables".
-Some languages, such as Old English and present-day English, can have syllables with up to four morae.
+Some languages, such as Old English and potentially present-day English, can have syllables with up to four morae.

 A prosodic stress system in which moraically heavy syllables are assigned stress is said to have the property of quantity sensitivity.

 Languages

 Ancient Greek

 For the purpose of determining accent in Ancient Greek, short vowels have one mora, and long vowels and diphthongs have two morae.
 Thus long ē (eta: η) can be understood as a sequence of two short vowels: ee.

 Ancient Greek pitch accent is placed on only one mora in a word.
 An acute (έ, ή) represents high pitch on the only mora of a short vowel or the last mora of a long vowel (é, eé).
 A circumflex (ῆ) represents high pitch on the first mora of a long vowel (ée).